takacsmark/takacsmark.github.io/_posts/2015-10-12-a-suberp-free-wordpress-theme-development-course-on-youtube.md

 ---
 layout: post
-title:  "A Suberp Free WordPress Theme Development Course On Youtube"
+title:  "A Superb Free WordPress Theme Development Course On Youtube"
 description: "Learn basic WordPress theme development on YOUTUBE for FREE through well explained examples, and learn the basics of web development at the same time."
 date:   2015-10-12 11:53:00 +0100
 thumbnail: /assets/images/post-thumbs/web-design-for-beginners-course.jpg